needle-mirror/com.unity.physics/Documentation~/custom-motors.md

 - `Axis of Rotation` = (0, 1, 0).
 The axis that the pivot will rotate about.
 This data is baked into the `BodyFrame` axis of bodyA.
 - `Target Angle` = 90.
 The target velocity that the motor should drive for.
 In degrees/s.
 The rotation direction follows the Left-Hand Rule for rotations.
 - `Max Impulse Applied by Motor` = Infinity.
 This is the maximum impulse that can be exerted by the motor.
 This applies only to motorized constraints.
 Since this maximum cannot be exceeded, a motorized constraint cannot break.
+- `Damping Ratio`: 1.
+The damping ratio of the spring behaviour to be simulated.
+If this field is omitted, the default damping ratio of 2530.126 will be used.

 All data in the `Angular Velocity Motor` component is baked.